gzuidhof/zarr.js/README.md

 * You write results to a Zarr store, perhaps one that lives in some cloud storage.
 * In a browser you create a visualization suite which allows for some interactivity.
 * You share a link to a colleague or friend.

-## Thoughts
-* Currently no compression settings are supported.
-Some compression schemes (e.g. LZMA) will be easy to port, whereas others like the Blosc family will likely require compilation to WASM.
-* No great substitute for NumPy exists in the browser, I don't expect that serious data manipulation workflows will move to the browser any time soon.
-* This library represents multidimensional arrays as nested arrays of TypedArrays, similar as Pyodide.
-Operataions such as slicing and setting all had to be implemented from scratch to mimic NumPy as closely as possible